ibm-cloud-docs/vpc/pg-create.md

 1. Copy a **sample API call** (optional).
 1. Click **Create**.
-1. If your account type does not ???, **Upgrade your account** might appear instead of **Create**.
+1. If you don't have a paid account, **Upgrade your account** might appear instead of **Create**.
 If this option is shown, click to update your account to a paid account before creating your public gateway.
 For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).

   For example: